The Trainor men who sailed the Liberty ships in WWII

 In World War II, the Merchant Marines had the greatest casualty rate of any branch of service – about 9,300 mariners died at sea, more than 12,000 wounded and 604 men and women were held prisoners of war.
 More than 800 American ships were sunk and countless mariners died on shore of their injuries after their ships were shot at from the air, hit by torpedoes or blown up by floating mines.
 The infamous “Murmansk Runs” claimed one in every eight ships.

-The Trainor “boys” helped deliver the goods, and may we never forget their service to this country as well as the service of nearly 270,000 mariners of the U.S. Merchant Marines during World War II.
+The Trainor “boys” helped deliver the goods, and may we never forget their service to this country as well as the service of nearly 270,000 mariners of the U.S. Merchant Marine during the Second World War.

 During the early days of the Vietnam War there was a high demand for experienced mariners.
 The U.S. Government tracked down Alexander, who was living in Sunrise, Florida and in his early 50s, to see if he was interested in going back to sea.
 Having his own business and raising a family, he turned down the government's offer.
 But, The Merchant Marine tradition continued with Alexander's grandsons Jonathan Alexander Sichel and Alexander Russell Sichel.
 Jonathan graduated in 2003 and Alexander in 2004 from the U. S. Merchant Marine Academy at Kings Point,

 - Alexander Horace Trainor - b.
 July 1, 1919, Troy, NY; d.
 May 30, 1980, Massapequa, NY